slaclab/rogue/README_anaconda.md

-# Building Rogue Inside Anaconda
+# Installing Rogue With Anaconda

-This README provides instructions for downloading and building rogue inside an anaconda environment.
+This README provides instructions for installing a pre-built rogue package inside an anaconda environment.
 This currently only works for Linux-x64.
 Macos is not yet supported.

 ## Getting Anaconda